MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_06-Implement_Network_Traffic_Management.md

     | Protocol | **TCP** |
     | Destination Port | **3389** |

-1. Click **Check** and wait until results of the connectivity check are returned.
-Note that the status is **Unreachable**.
+1. Click **Run diagnostic tests** and wait until the results of the connectivity check are returned.
+Note that the status is **Fail**.

-    > **Note**: This is expected, since the two spoke virtual networks are not peered with each other (virtual network peering is not transitive).
+    > **Note**: This is expected since the two spoke virtual networks have not peered with each other (virtual network peering is not transitive).

-#### Task 4: Configure routing in the hub and spoke topology
+### Task 4: Configure routing in the hub and spoke topology
 In this task, you will configure and test routing between the two spoke virtual networks by enabling IP forwarding on the network interface of the **az104-06-vm0** virtual machine, enabling routing within its operating system, and configuring user-defined routes on the spoke virtual network.

 1. In the Azure portal, search and select **Virtual machines**.